gregatp/testcafe-reporter-xray-cloud-json/README.md

 When updating the reporter, it's recommended to use the npm/yarn linking feature:

   1. `npm link` or `yarn link` (inside ./lib/ folder)
-  2. `npm/yarn link testcafe-reporter-xray-cloud-json` (inside consumer root folder, i.e. your TestCafe project)
+  2. `npm/yarn link testcafe-reporter-xray-cloud-json` (inside consumer root folder, i.e. your TestCafé project)

 ## Authors